discrete-notes/discrete-notes.github.io/_posts/2022-10-05-testability-ES22.md

 ---
 layout: post
-title: Quick read: Testability and local certification of monotone properties in minor-closed classes
+title: Quick read&#58; Testability and local certification of monotone properties in minor-closed classes
 redirect_from: "/2022/10/05/testability-ES22/"
 permalink: testability-ES22